peterpeterparker/web-photo-filter/README.md

     <web-photo-filter src="assets/img/test.jpg" filter="sepia"></web-photo-filter>

-The only required parameter is the img `srs` tag.
+The only required parameter is the img `src` tag.
 Right now, the component does not support URL based images such as `https://url.com/myimage.jpg`

 ### Filter